npodbielski/HamsterWheel.HLinq/README.md

 GET /data/persons?select[x.Name,x.Age]
 ```

-This is equivalent of Linq query:
+This is equivalent of a Linq query:
 ```csharp
 personQueryable.Select(x => new { x.Name, x.Age });
 ```